wendywarren/ac-type/_assignment1/index.md

 ---
 We'll design a book cover layout using an ad hoc page layout grid.
 This is really fun because it's a blend of spontaneity and structure.
 Ad hoc, or informal grids are created as you sketch your pages.
 Elements simply align with each other on the page.

+### Outcomes

+By the time you've completed this assignment, you will have learned to:

+- Inventory, organize and prepare provided materials to use in a design.
+- Implement a design with an ad hoc grid.
+- Make a reasoned font pairing which suits a given theme.
+- Produce print-ready files.

 ### Project Stages

 1. Read through the web site pages for this assignment.